 As a general matter, "when paternity is in question for a child born during a marriage, the Estates and Trusts Article applies 'because it presents the more satisfactory and less traumatic means of establishing paternity."
 Sieglein v.
 Schmidt, 224 Md.
 App.
-222, 239 (2015) (cleaned up) (quoting Ashley v.
+222, 239 (2015) (quoting Ashley v.
 Mattingly, 176 Md.
 App.
-38, 58 (2007)), aff'd 447 Md.
+38, 56-57 (2007)) (cleaned up) aff'd 447 Md.
 647 (2016).
-Importantly-due to operation of the presumption of legal parentage set forth in Maryland Code (1974, 2019 Rep. Vol.), Estates & Trusts Article ("ET"), Section 1-206-in a proceeding under the Estates & Trusts Article, "the presumption of legal parentage [for children born during a marriage] established under ET § 1-206 may only be rebutted after a showing that proceedings to disestablish parentage are in the best interests of the child."
+Importantly-due to operation of the presumption of legal parentage set forth in Maryland Code (1974, 2019 Rep. Vol.), Estates & Trusts Article ("ET"), section 1-206-in a proceeding under the Estates & Trusts Article, "the presumption of legal parentage [for children born during a marriage] established under ET § 1-206 may only be rebutted after a showing that proceedings to disestablish parentage are in the best interests of the child."
 Id. at 243.

-In contrast, "the Paternity Act, codified at FL §§ 5-1001 et seq., is aimed at addressing putative fathers in regard to children born outside of marriage."
+In contrast, "the Paternity Act, codified at Maryland Code (1984, 2012 Repl.
+Vol.), Family Law Article §§ 5-1001 et seq., is aimed at addressing putative fathers in regard to children born outside of marriage."
 Id. at 239 (emphasis in original).
 Perhaps to avoid deciding questions of paternity that may be mooted, the Paternity Act establishes that-although a "paternity proceeding under this subtitle may be begun during pregnancy[,]" FL § 5-1006(b)-a trial on the merits "may not be held until after the birth of the child who is the subject of the proceeding."
 FL § 5-1025(a) (emphasis added); see also FL § 5-1001(g)(1) ("Father' means an individual, regardless of gender, whose sperm fertilizes an ovum, resulting in the birth of a child.") (emphasis added).

-Accordingly, utilizing our authority under Maryland Rule 8-604(e), we shall remand to the circuit court with instructions to: (1) enter an order awarding the parties' remaining pre-embryo to Jocelyn and (2) schedule a supplemental review hearing to determine the parties' rights and obligations to any potential second child at the appropriate time.
-11
+Accordingly, utilizing our authority under Maryland Rule 8-604(e), we shall remand to the circuit court with instructions to: (1) enter an order awarding the parties' remaining pre-embryo to Jocelyn and (2) schedule a supplemental review hearing, whether before or after entry of a final divorce decree, to determine the parties' rights and obligations to any potential second child.